Eahnns12/idbee/README.md

 A lightweight, Promise-Based Wrapper designed to simplify the use of JavaScript's IndexedDB, making client-side database operations more intuitive.

+## Features

+- **Lightweight**: No extra dependencies, easy to integrate into any project.
+- **Promise-Based**: All operations return a Promise, facilitating easier asynchronous handling.
+- **Intuitive API**: Offers a set of straightforward APIs that make interacting with IndexedDB more intuitive.

 ## Quick Start

 Create a new database instance, open a connection, and perform transactions: